C$ 500 Find Cheap Flights from Montreal to Canary Islands

 • Since traveling from Montréal-Pierre Elliott Trudeau International Airport to the Canary Islands will take so long, you should plan to sleep on at least the first leg of your flight.
 You'll be able to do this when you book a first-class flight through an airline like SWISS that offers lie-flat seats.
 Some airlines like KLM will also offer this perk in business class.

-Reviews of the top 4 airlines serving from Montreal to Canary Islands
+Reviews of the top 4 airlines flying from Montreal to Canary Islands

 See real verified KAYAK customer reviews for airlines flying from Montreal to Canary Islands.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.